Skip to content

 Ablation Study

-Configuration avg CLIP_sim avg UPR Note
+Configuration avg CLIP_sim avg UPR Description

-PhysGM w/o DPO 0.269 30% Pretraining only
+PhysGM w/o DPO 0.269 30% Pre-training only

 PhysGM w/ DPO 0.275 42.8% DPO significantly improves UPR (+12.8%)